carljohan/html-presentation/slides.md

 # [`<a>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) - tips

-* Size - A minimum size of `44×44` CSS pixels is recommended.
+* Size - A minimum size of `44×44` CSS pixels is recommended (also applies to buttons).

 ---
 layout: default